Kazu010101/RMIT-Cybersecurity-Project/README.md

 # RMIT-Cybersecurity-Project

-## Objective
+## Overview

 In this team project comprised of four members including myself, the primary objective is to design and implement a cybersecurity improvement and management plan for XYZ which company comprises of 20-40 employees with a basic SOHO network environment.
-The team is required to leverage introductory Red Team and Blue Team methods to test, verify, and establish a secure system resistant to common vulnerabilities.
+To achieve the objective, the team is required to leverage introductory Red Team and Blue Team methods to test, verify, and establish a secure system resistant to common vulnerabilities.
 Note that although we worked as a team, the RMIT project assessment requires each team member to build up the virtual environment personally and demonstrates running configuration to the teacher.
 Thus, all screenshots provided in this portfolio are from my own labs.

 Over the course of 5 weeks project duration, our team had:
 - Collaborated on decision-making to outline an effective cybersecurity strategy.